maiklovenotwar/github-data-collector/README.md

   - Token pool management for handling GitHub API rate limits
   - Intelligent caching system to reduce API calls
   - Progress tracking with resume capability
+  - **Improved Concurrency for SQLite**: Write-Ahead Logging (WAL) mode is enabled by default for SQLite databases, significantly reducing locking contention and allowing for more stable parallel execution of collection and enrichment scripts.
 - **Easy data export**: Export collected data to CSV files for external analysis

 ## 🚀 Getting Started